AnonymerNiklasistanonym/LatexExamples/README.md

 ### 1. Step - Create one

-Create with this website simple and fast your automata: http://madebyevan.com/fsm/ Then download the automatas created LaTeX code.
+Create with this website simple and fast your automata: http://madebyevan.com/fsm/ (It's also even open source here on GitHub: https://github.com/evanw/fsm).

+Then download the automatically created LaTeX code of this automata.

 ### 2. Step - Export/Edit or optimize

-On this website you can now edit special characters or more (you can also do this in TeXstudio, but I prefer it this way: http://www.tlhiv.org/ltxpreview/
+On this website you can now edit special characters or more (you can also do this in TeXstudio, but I prefer it this way: http://www.tlhiv.org/ltxpreview/.

-(don't forget to add the needed packages!)
+*(don't forget to add the needed packages!)*

 Now you can copy the code and import it directly into your LaTeX document - or you can download it as a vector graphic if you want.